SDUZiyuGuo/ACCESS_dataset/README.md

 # ACCESS_dataset
+I'm sorry, The dataset upload previous is missing and I can not upload files now.
+Please send a e-mail to me (guoziyu@mail.sdu.edu.cn) if you need this dataset.

 The dataset of Psychological Gender Express via Mobile Social Network Activities: an Experimental Study on a Gay Network Data
 folder:
 'before': Complete data from the first crawl